podhmo/miniconfig/README.rst

     app = config.make_app()

-Add directives
+Adding directives
 ---------------------------------------

-`directive' means that action of configurator.
+directive means that action of configurator.

 how to define and use directive ::